DefaultUser/PyTIBot/README.md

 interpreted as a command.
 In private chat, every message will be interpreted as a command.

-standard commands (can't be changed):
+Standard commands (can't be changed):
 ```
 quit - quit the bot
 ignore - add an user to the ignore list (user will be ignored by the bot)